kubeshop/testkube/contrib/executor/zap/README.md

 Your Testkube installation comes directly with the ZAP executor.

-In case you want to build and deploy the executor yourself, you need to register and deploy it in your cluster.
+In case you want to build and deploy the executor yourself, you need to build the image first, and then register the executor and deploy it in your cluster.
 ```bash
 kubectl apply -f examples/zap-executor.yaml
 ```